wazuh/wazuh-documentation/source/user-manual/kibana-app/overview.rst

 Overview
 ^^^^^^^^

 This section provides access to the Wazuh environment security events monitoring.
-Each subsection presents the triggered Wazuh alerts grouped by a security events type and organized in dashboards containing easy to analyze charts and tables.
+Each subsection shows generated Wazuh alerts grouped by a security events type and organized in dashboards containing easy to analyze charts and tables.
+They can be interactively explored on the :ref:`Discover <kibana_overview_discover>` page and presented in a PDF format :ref:`reports <kibana_overview_discover>`.

-By default, Wazuh Kiba plugin offers the following subections:
+By default, the *Overview* section presents the subsections organized in the following groups:

+#. `Security information management`_
+#. `Threat detection and response`_
+#. `Auditing and Policy monitoring`_
+#. `Regulatory compliance`_

+.. thumbnail:: ../../images/kibana-app/sections/overview/wazuh-kibana-overview.png
+  :align: center
+  :width: 100%

+The *Overview* page can be customized by adding or removing the extensions.
+It can be done by clicking on the eye icon located in the right top corner of each group, and then enabling or disabling available extensions:

+.. thumbnail:: ../../images/kibana-app/sections/overview/wazuh-kibana-extensions.png
+  :align: center
+  :width: 100%

 Security information management
 -------------------------------

+This group contains the following subsections:

-This subsection contains ``Security events`` and :ref:`Integrity monitoring <manual_file_integrity>` dashboards.
-The first allows browsing through the Wazuh security alerts, identifying issues and threats in the monitored by Wazuh environment.
+- ``Security events`` dashbord allows browsing through the Wazuh security alerts, identifying issues and threats in the monitored by Wazuh environment.

-The second presents the Wazuh alerts related to the file changes, including permissions, content, ownership, and attributes:
+- :ref:`Integrity monitoring <manual_file_integrity>` dashboard presents the Wazuh alerts related to the file changes, including permissions, content, ownership, and attributes.

+- :ref:`Amazon AWS <amazon_services>` dashboard shows security events related to the Amazon AWS services, collected directly via AWS API.
+By default, this dashbord is disabled.

 .. thumbnail:: ../../images/kibana-app/sections/overview/wazuh-kibana-security-events.png
   :align: center